TradeOnSolutions/Steam-Desktop-Authenticator/README.md

 - fix error login steam
 - scroll on order page
 - improving auto-confirmation
+##
+28.06.2023 - The following features we added
+- Added proxy check.
+Proxy status is displayed by coloring the icon.
+- Added password change confirmation in steam
+- Added detailed response to steem requests on re-login
+- Added refresh button on confirmation page
+- Added ability to accept/reject all trades
+- Added ability to set value in (sec) of manual timing in autocofim for each acct (when pre-boosting and when right-clicking)
+- Now always shown Guard-Code , when you open the application, automatically selected the first account.
+- Added highlighting of the account with which you work (exchanges open or selected to show the codes)
+- Added work in tray

 ##  How to update?
 1. Download the current version at the link below.